jianshu93/metaT_directionality_check/README.md

 ## first of all, you need seqtk mergepe to prepare interleaved reads in fasta format.
 This is required. other formats are not accecpted.
 Then run the pipeline.
 seqtk mergepe sample.R1.fasta.gz sample.R2.fasta.gz > sample.interleaved.fasta
 ```

+### Dependencies and softwares

+You should have ruby (>2.7), perl, python and blast (v2.12 or above) installed before running hte pipeline.
+If you want to use the plot script, R should also be installed.

 ### PACE Users at Georgia Tech

 The following modules need to be loaded (or this software must otherwise be available on your PATH) for a successful run: